LetteraUnica/AP-Exam/Report.md

 This function is called when the user wants to erase a node.
 It takes as input the key of the node we want to delete.
 If there isn't any node with that key in the tree, or the tree is empty, a warning message is printed on the screen.
 Otherwise, the function handle differently every situation which can arise in the erase process:

 1. The node has **0 children** and **is the root**: the function clear the three.
-2. The node has **0 children** and **is not the root**: the function determine if the node is a left or right child through the use of the helper function `child_side` , reset its parent corresponding left or right pointer to *nullprt* and erase the node through the use of the helper `erase_node`.
+2. The node has **0 children** and **is not the root**: the function determine if the node is a left or right child through the use of the helper function `child_side` , reset its parent corresponding left or right pointer to `nullprt` and erase the node through the use of the helper `erase_node`.
 3. The node has **1 children**: the function substitute the node with its children through the use of the helper function `transplant`.
 4. The node has **2 children**: the function find the node with the smaller key on the right subtree of the node and substitute it to the node itself, and erase the node with the helper `erase_node`.
 In this case, all different situations are handled depending whether the node to erase is the root or not, and whether the substitute node is the child of the one to erase.

-Helper functions:
+**Helper functions**:

-`transplant`: It takes as input the keys of two nodes, a parent and a child.
-It gets the pointers to such nodes, check if the parent is root, and in such case reset the root to the child node, and the child node's parent pointer to *nullprt*.
+**`transplant`**: It takes as input the keys of two nodes, a parent and a child.
+It gets the pointers to such nodes, check if the parent is root, and in such case reset the root to the child node, and the child node's parent pointer to `nullprt`.
 Otherwise, it gets the side of the child (left or right) and thanks to the helper function `new_child` it set the child as the child of the parent's parent, and the child's parent as the parent's parent.
 It than erase parent node with the helper `erase_node`.

-`new_child`: It takes as input the keys of two nodes, a parent and a child, and boolean representing the side to set the child to (false for left, true for right).
+**`new_child`**: It takes as input the keys of two nodes, a parent and a child, and boolean representing the side to set the child to (false for left, true for right).
 In then handles the pointers of the two nodes in order to create parent-child relation between the two on the indicated side.

-`erase_node`: It takes a node as input, it reset to *nullptr* its *left*,*right* and *parent* pointers, and delete the data.
+**`erase_node`**: It takes a node as input, it reset to `nullptr` its *left*, *right* and *parent* pointers, and delete the data.

-#### *Balance*
+#### balance

 ```c++
 //private